vadymkykalo/Browser.java/README.md

 Helps detect the user's browser and platform at the JAVA level via the user agent

-This file has been rewritten from https://github.com/cbschuld/Browser.php
+This repository based on https://github.com/cbschuld/Browser.php and was rewritten on JAVA

 ## Typical Usage: